jgcoliveira/Bike-Share-Data/README.md

 ### Scope

-Considering that annual members are much more profitable than casual riders, we will analyze Cyclistic historical bike trip data to better understand the differences between casual riders and annual members, so that we can present valuable insights to the marketing team that will facilitate the conversion of casual riders to annual members and consequently increase profit.
+Considering that annual members are much more profitable than casual riders, we will analyze Cyclistic historical bike trip data to identify trends and to better understand the how different customer types use the Cyclistic bike service, so that we can present valuable insights to the marketing team that will facilitate the conversion of casual riders into annual members and consequently increase profit.

 Are there any trends in the data?
 In what ways do casual riders and annual members differ?
 What do they have in common?